-The console driver is a simple illustration of driver structure.
-The console driver accepts characters typed by a human, via the UART serial-port hardware attached to the RISC-V. The driver accumulates a line of input at a time, processing special input characters such as backspace and control-u.

-User processes, such as the shell, can use the read system call to fetch lines of input from the console.
+The console driver (console.c) is a simple illustration of driver structure.
+The console driver accepts characters typed by a human, via the UART serial-port hardware attached to the RISC-V. The console driver accumulates a line of input at a time, processing special input characters such as backspace and control-u.
+User processes, such as the shell, use the read system call to fetch lines of input from the console.
 When you type input to xv6 in QEMU, your keystrokes are delivered to xv6 by way of QEMU's simulated UART hardware.

-The UART hardware that the driver talks to is a 16550 chip [8] emulated by QEMU.
+The UART hardware that the driver talks to is a 16550 chip [11] emulated by QEMU.
 On a real computer, a 16550 would manage an RS232 serial link connecting to a terminal or other computer.
 When running QEMU, it's connected to your keyboard and display.

 The UART hardware appears to software as a set of memory-mapped control registers.
 That is, there are some physical addresses that RISC-V hardware connects to the UART device, so that loads and stores interact with the device hardware rather than RAM.
-The memory-mapped address for the UART is 0x10000000, or UARTO (kernel/memlayout.h:21).
+The memory-mapped addresses for the UART start at 0x10000000, or UART0 (kernel/memlayout.h:21).
 There are a handful of UART control registers, each the width of a byte.
-Their offsets from UARTO are defined in (kernel/uart.c:22).
+Their offsets from UART0 are defined in (kernel/uart.c:22).
 For example, the LSR register contain bits that indicate whether input characters are waiting to be read by the software.
 These characters (if any) are available for reading from the RHR register.
 Each time one is read, the UART hardware deletes it from an internal FIFO of waiting characters, and clears the "ready" bit in LSR when the FIFO is empty.
+The UART transmit hardware is largely independent of the receive hardware; if software writes a byte to the THR, the UART transmit that byte.

-Xv6's main calls consoleinit (kernel/console.c:189) to initialize the UART hardware, and to configure the UART hardware to generate input interrupts (kernel/uart.c:34).
+Xv6's main calls consoleinit (kernel/console.c:184) to initialize the UART hardware.
+This code configures the UART to generate a receive interrupt when the UART receives each byte of input, and a transmit complete interrupt each time the UART finishes sending a byte of output (kernel/uart.c:53).

-The xv6 shell reads from the console by way of a file descriptor opened by init.c (user/init.c:15).
-Calls to the read system call make their way through the kernel to consoleread (kernel/console.c:87). consoleread waits for input to arrive (via interrupts) and be buffered in cons.buf, copies the input to user space, and (after a whole line has arrived) returns to the user process.
-If the user hasn't typed a full line yet, any reading processes will wait in the sleep call (kernel/console.c:103) (Chapter 6 explains the details of sleep).
+The xv6 shell reads from the console by way of a file descriptor opened by init.c (user/init.c:19).
+Calls to the read system call make their way through the kernel to consoleread (kernel/console.c:82). consoleread waits for input to arrive (via interrupts) and be buffered in cons.buf, copies the input to user space, and (after a whole line has arrived) returns to the user process.
+If the user hasn't typed a full line yet, any reading processes will wait in the sleep call (kernel/console.c:98) (Chapter 7 explains the details of sleep).

-When the user types a character, the UART hardware asks the RISC-V to raise an interrupt.
-The RISC-V and xv6 process the interrupt as described above, and xv6's trap handling code calls devintr (kernel/trap.c:177). devintr looks at the RISC-V scause register to discover that the interrupt is from an external device.
+When the user types a character, the UART hardware asks the RISC-V to raise an interrupt, which activates xv6's trap handler.
+The trap handler calls devintr (kernel/trap.c:177), which looks at the RISC-V scause register to discover that the interrupt is from an external device.
 Then it asks a hardware unit called the PLIC [1] to tell it which device interrupted (kernel/trap.c:186).
 If it was the UART, devintr calls uartintr.